 The Mississippi River is the longest river in North America.
-Flowing entirely within the United States of America, it drains, when accounting for its major tributaries), an area of approximately 3.1 million square kilometers, which is roughly one-eighth of the size of the North American continent.
-The river rises in Lake Itasca in Minnesota before flowing southwards towards the continental interior, collecting the waters of Ohio and Missouri rivers along the way, and ultimately draining into the Gulf of Mexico through a vast delta lying southeast of the city of New Orleans, Louisiana.
+Flowing entirely within the United States, it drains (when accounting for its major tributaries) an area of approximately 3.1 million square kilometers, which is roughly one-eighth of the size of the North American continent.
+The river rises in Lake Itasca in Minnesota before flowing southwards towards the continental interior, collecting the waters of the Ohio and Missouri rivers along the way, and ultimately draining into the Gulf of Mexico through a vast delta lying southeast of the city of New Orleans, Louisiana.
 The total distance covered by the Mississippi River from its source to the Gulf is estimated to be around 3,766 kilometers.

 4. Historical Role

 Before the settlement of the region by European colonials and Americans, the Mississippi River played an important role in the lives of the aboriginal peoples of America.
 These natives depended on this river for transport and fishing, and the Native Americans also developed an extensive agricultural system based along the Mississippi.

 However, as the Europeans started immigrating ever deeper into the continent, they started exploring the river and plundered the southern tribes.
 In the late 17th century, the French explorer La Salle realized the immense potential of the huge drainage system, and claimed the entire river basin for his native France.
 Soon thereafter, the Mississippi increasingly came to serve as a vital link between the French settlements in the Gulf of Mexico and those well to the north in Canada.
 The Spaniards were also not ready to let go of this treasured real estate, and asserted their own claims of dominance over the region.